ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/source-code-dependencies/package-references.md

 When you run the `bal new` command, the organization name by default will be set to the user name of your machine.
 You can choose to update the `Ballerina.toml` file to amend the organization name appropriately.

-As described in [Organizations](/learn/publish-packages-to-ballerina-central/#organizations), the restrictions for the organization name of a package when publishing to <a href="https://central.ballerina.io/" target="_blank">Ballerina Central</a> should also be considered before choosing an organization name.
+As described in [Define the organization](/learn/publish-packages-to-ballerina-central/#define-the-organization), the restrictions for the organization name of a package when publishing to <a href="https://central.ballerina.io/" target="_blank">Ballerina Central</a> should also be considered before choosing an organization name.

 ### The `name` field